Maxenceee/Game-of-life/README.md

 ##

-Old project might be updated
+This is an old project might be updated